auth0/docs/articles/quickstart/spa/_includes/_user_profile_in_memory.md

-The service includes a local `userProfile` member.
-The member caches the profile information you requested with the `getProfile` call.
+The service includes a local `userProfile` member that caches the profile information you requested with the `getProfile` call.